 To some people, we are a business who build websites and do search engine optimisation.
 If that's your perception of us, you're not entirely wrong, but you're missing an essential aspect of what we do.

 Even for some of our team, we are a web development company or perhaps a digital marketing agency.
-We do stuff online.
+We do stuff online, we provide UK based SEO services.

 But as the business's leader, I know that isn't what we do.
 What we do is we help businesses to grow.
 We help organisations find new customers and prosper.
 That's why, on our homepage, we not only say that we create and market websites but also that we help them generate revenue.